“Version 1 sucks, but ship it anyway.”

 This was 14 years ago when entrepreneurs from all walks of life would still gather to attend business conferences in person (not just via Zoom).

-The presenter who stood several feet from us was giving an impassioned speech about the magic of constantly shipping products. …
+The presenter who stood several feet from us was giving an impassioned speech about the magic of constantly shipping products.
+“For one, you’re always learning,” he said, in a voice both confident and self-aware. …

 “Whatever you want to do, you can do it with Excel,” my colleague, Greg, motioned to me, over a round of burgers and fries.